Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

 ### `ComponentEndpoints` with `EthernetInterfaces` named `DE*` in HSM

-The following HMS functional test may fail due to a known issue because of `ComponentEndpoints` with `EthernetInterfaces` named `DE*` in HSM:
+There is a known issue that causes the HMS functional test to fail when HSM `ComponentEndpoints` have `EthernetInterfaces` with names of the format `DE*`.

 - `test_smd_component_endpoints_ncn-functional_remote-functional.tavern.yaml`